donkirkby/live-py-plugin/space_tracer.md

     print(message)           | print('Hello, World!!!')

 You can run Space Tracer as a command-line tool, or you can use it in the [Live Coding in Python] plugins for PyCharm, Emacs, and Sublime Text.
+See the [Getting Started] page for a full introduction.

 Installing Space Tracer
 -----------------------